Necrobiosis lipoidica L92.1

 This section has been translated automatically.

-In the case of localization on the lower legs, therapy should always be accompanied by consistent compression therapy, since this relatively often prevents progression and promotes healing (always perform arterial Doppler sonography before compression therapy).
-In addition, prophylactic protection of the lower legs (padded compression stocking) against trivial traumas is recommended.
+In the case of localization on the lower legs, consistent compression therapy should always be carried out during treatment, as this relatively often prevents progression and promotes healing (always carry out arterial Doppler sonography before compression therapy).
+In addition, prophylactic protection of the lower leg (padded compression stocking) against banal trauma is recommended.

 External therapy